-How Does a UV Light Help on an Air Cleaner?
+How Does a UV Light Help on an Air Purifier?

-A UV light air filter picks up where all other types of air purifiers fail.
+A UV light air purifier picks up where all other types of air purification systems fail.

-As you can see, UV lights are the king of killing all unwanted bacteria, germs and viruses.
-Period.
+As you can see, UV lights are the king of killing all unwanted bacteria, germs, and viruses.

-When combining this type of technology with either a HEPA filter or Ionic generator, you can rest assured that wherever you decide to place the air purifying device, you’ll have the cleanest, most sterile air possible due to the use of a UV light cleaner (source PhoneSoap.)
+When combining this type of technology with a HEPA filter or Ionic generator, you can rest assured that wherever you decide to place the air purifying device, you’ll have the cleanest, most sterile air possible due to the use of a UV light cleaner.